kensanata/phoebe/README.md

-([Mojo::IOLoop::Stream](https://metacpan.org/pod/Mojo%3A%3AIOLoop%3A%3AStream)), the first line of the request (a Gemini URL, a Gopher selector, a finger user, a HTTP request line), a hash reference for the headers (in the case of HTTP requests), and a buffer of bytes (e.g. for Titan or HTTP PUT or POST requests)
+([Mojo::IOLoop::Stream](https://metacpan.org/pod/Mojo%3A%3AIOLoop%3A%3AStream)), the first line of the request (a Gemini URL, a Gopher selector, a finger user, a HTTP request line), a hash reference for the headers (in the case of HTTP requests), and a buffer of bytes (e.g. for Titan or HTTP PUT or POST requests).

-`@main_menu` adds more lines to the main menu, possibly links that aren't simply links to existing pages
+`@main_menu` adds more lines to the main menu, possibly links that aren't simply links to existing pages.

 `@footer` is a list of code references allowing you to add things like licenses or contact information to every page; each code reference gets called with